 A bachelor degree.
 Professional experience may also be considered.
-If you want to apply for this MA course but don't have a degree, you can begin your studies by completing the PGDip and then progress onto the MA.
-We look for your willingness and ability to think clearly and independently, as well as good writing skills, a basic understanding of philosophical ethics and any relevant experiences of ethical issues in practice.
+If you want to apply for this MA course but don't have a degree, you could begin your studies by completing the PGDip before applying for the MA.
+We look for your willingness and ability to think clearly and independently, as well as good writing skills, a basic understanding of philosophical ethics and any relevant experiences of ethical issues in practice

 English language requirements

 IELTS 6.5 overall, with no less than 6.0 in all components..
 For other English qualifications, read English language equivalent qualifications

 International students who do not meet the English language requirements for this programme may be able to study our postgraduate pre-sessional English course, to help improve your English language level.